divspace/responder/README.md

 }
 ````

-You'll want to refer to the full [Fractal documentation](http://fractal.thephpleague.com) to get an idea of everything works together.
+You'll want to refer to the full [Fractal documentation](http://fractal.thephpleague.com) to get an idea of how everything works together.

 ## Credit